paul-hammant/tbd/content/monorepos/index.md

 provable permutations of sources/deps, that is, and plucked from the ether (think of a LRU cache available to all machines in the TCP/IP subnet).
 That is in place to shorten compile times for prod and test code.

-## Too big for your boots
+## Recursive build systems

+Java's Apache-Maven is the most widely used example.
+It's predecessor, Ant, is another.
+Maven more than Ant, pulls third party binaries from 'binary repositories', caching them locally.
+Most recursive build systems can be configured to pull third party dependencies from a relative directory in the monorepo.
+That is not conventional though.

+Recursive build systems mostly have the ability to choose a type of build.
+For example 'mvn test' to just run tests, and not make a binary for distribution.
+Presently though, these build technologies do not have the ability to follow a changeable checkout that the likes of gcheckout can control.

+## Expandable and Contractible Checkouts

 As some point, if you are depending on in-house dependencies at a source level, your checkout could be bigger than your workstations hard drive.
-Google using some simple scripting modify the checkout on the developers workstation to omit the source files/packages that are not needed for the current intentions of the developer.
+Google's in-house DevOps uses some simple scripting modify the checkout on the developers workstation to omit the source files/packages that are not needed for the current intentions of the developer.

-### Gcheckout / sparse checkouts
+### Gcheckout.sh

 In Google, a Blaze related technology called 'gcheckout' can modify the mappings between the multi-gigabyte HEAD revision of company-wide trunk (monorepo) and developer's own workstation.
 Thus the source-control tools maintain the **smallest possible subset** of the monorepo on the developers workstation, for them to perform their daily work.

+### Contrived example

-We detailed two intentions above.
+We detailed two intentions for directed graph build systems above, using a contrived application.
 Here is one more:

 * I now want to change `TheORMweDepOn`, because a change to `MyTeamsApplication` needs me to do that.